jindrichmynarz/dissertation/parts/results_rescal.md

 Table: Evaluation of regularization parameters {#tbl:regularization-parameters}

 The remaining hyper-parameters exposed by RESCAL include initialization methods and convergence criteria.
-RESCAL can initialize the latent matrices either randomly or by eigenvalues of the input tensor, the latter method being clearly superior, as shown in the [@tbl:initialization-methods] for `pc:mainObject` at rank 50.
+RESCAL can initialize the latent matrices either randomly or by eigenvalues of the input tensor, the latter method being clearly superior, as shown in [Table @tbl:initialization-methods] for `pc:mainObject` at rank 50.
 RESCAL stops when it reaches the given convergence criteria, which can be specified either as the maximum number of iterations or as the maximum residual.
 We used the default values for these hyper-parameters.